kfix/MacPin/README.md

 Some call these Apps [Site-specific Browsers](https://en.wikipedia.org/wiki/Site-specific_browser).

 "Psuedo-browser" has a better ring to it and MacPin tries to support "normal" browsing behavior,
-(address/status bars, middle-click, pop-ups) complementary to any scripting controlling the app.
+(address/status bars, middle-click, pop-ups) complementary to any scripts managing the app.

 ```
 cd ~/src/MacPin